 Never one to hold back, Ade regularly goes undercover, investigating controversial and ground-breaking stories for Channel 4’s award-winning documentary series Dispatches.
 Recent episodes have seen him confronting the UK’s benefits system’s personal disability allowances.

-He is also a regular reporter for foreign affairs series Unreported World.
+He is also a regular reporter for the foreign affairs series Unreported World.
 Throughout the series, Ade shines a light on shocking hidden truths, exploring the controversial gay scene in Jamaica and unveiling the illegal doping activity of Kenya’s Athletes- a story wildly covered by the press.

 Other documentaries include Ade Adepitan: Journey of my Lifetime, where Ade returned to Nigeria, the place of his birth to explore the continuing Polio endemic.
 He is also a regular reporter for the BBC’s One Show.